-Situated on the eastern side of the Andes and settled in the crest of hilly terrain, Mendoza, Argentina is unforgettable and has the happy coincidence of being situated in a prime position for outdoor adventures such as mountaineering and rafting whilst also serving as an ideal location on the tourist trail.
-The perfect province for unwinding and enjoying the lazy, hazy atmosphere, be sure to include Mendoza in your South American travels.
+Situated on the eastern side of the Andes and settled in the crest of hilly terrain, Mendoza is unforgettable – situated in a prime position for outdoor adventures such as mountaineering and rafting, while also the perfect province for unwinding and enjoying the lazy, hazy atmosphere.
+All in all, be sure to include Mendoza in your Argentinian and South American travels.

-- Average Cost of Food: Meal prices for even a cheap restaurant will begin at around $10 USD and move up from there.
-Most western dishes will cost about $7 USD for a burger, sandwich, or pizza with something just like home will cost $20 USD for a cheap meal and a drink.
+- Average Cost of Food: Meal prices for even a cheap restaurant will begin at around $10 USD.
+Plan on upwards of $20 USD for a budget meal and a drink.
 If you are looking for a really nice sit down meal with good steak and wine, expect to pay $35 USD.
 It costs about $40 USD per week for groceries.

-- Transportation Costs: It’s possible to walk the center, but to get to wineries you’ll want to take the bus.
+- Transportation Costs: It is possible to walk the center, but to get to famous wineries, you’ll want to take the bus.
 Tickets cost around $0.50 USD, and are a great way to get around.
 In terms of taxis, you won’t pay more than around $6 USD for a ride.

 Top Things to Do

-- Hiking – Alternatively, if water is not your thing, take to the skies and go paragliding or go climbing, hiking and trekking on Cerro Aconcagua.
-If you’re still short on ideas, head to Cerro Arco and take the road less traveled by horse and finish it off with a spot of fishing.
-In short, there are boundless opportunities to have some outdoor fun here whilst immersing yourself amongst the glorious backdrop of Mendoza’s countryside.
+- Hiking – If water and wine aren’t your thing, take to the skies, and go paragliding, climbing, hiking, and trekking on Cerro Aconcagua.
+If you have more time to spare, head to Cerro Arco by horse and even try out fishing in the area.
+There are boundless opportunities to have some outdoor fun here amongst the glorious backdrop of Mendoza’s countryside.

-- Parque San Martin - After all this activity, have a relaxing day in the grounds of the Parque San Martin.
-Complete with its own forested park, zoo, amphitheater, large lake, restaurants and camping spots and with 34 sculptures and the El Rosedal (rose garden), it is easy to see why the Park has become a major go-see and attraction for visitors and locals alike.
+- Parque San Martin - After all this activity, have a relaxing day on the Parque San Martin grounds.
+Complete with its own forested park, zoo, amphitheater, large lake, restaurants, and camping, as well as 34 sculptures and the El Rosedal Rose Garden, it is easy to see why the park has become a must-see attraction for visitors and locals alike.

-- Grape Harvest Festival - Mendoza’s largest festival, it begins in January and February with the crux of the festival beginning on the first Saturday of March and continuing until the beginning of April.
-Held in celebration of wine and the winemaking industry; events climax in the first week of March with hundreds of dancers of performers, a large firework display and the crowning of the Reina Nacional de la Vendimia.
+- Grape Harvest Festival - Mendoza’s largest festival begins in January, with the crux of the festival beginning on the first Saturday of March and continuing until the beginning of April.
+Held in celebration of the winemaking industry, the event climax is a performance by hundreds of dancers, a large firework display, and the crowning of the Reina Nacional de la Vendimia.

-- Plaza Espana - Plaza Espana, known for its beautiful coloured tiles, is considered a restful, tranquil place to visit.
-Situated amongst gardens and fountains, come here to get away from it all or even at the weekend when there is a charming Artisan’s Fair which offers local handcrafts.
+- Plaza Espana - Plaza Espana, known for its beautiful colored tiles, is considered a restful, tranquil place to visit.
+Situated amongst gardens and fountains, this is your tranquil getaway, especially when there is a charming Artisan’s Fair with locals selling their handcrafts.

-- Historical Center - If you are looking from a diversion from all that outdoor activity and wine drinking, the historical center provides the option of visiting the Museo del Area Fundacional on Pedro del Castillo Square and the Musuo Nacional del Vino, perfect for learning more about the wine culture.
-Just outside of Mendoza is the Casa de Fader, an 1890 mansion once home to artist Fernando Fader which exhibits some of his artwork.
+- Historical Center - If you are looking for a diversion from all that outdoor activity and wine drinking, the historical center provides plenty of sights and museums, including the Museo del Area Fundacional on Pedro del Castillo Square and the Musuo Nacional del Vino, perfect for learning more about the wine culture.
+Just outside of Mendoza is the Casa de Fader, an 1890 mansion once home to artist Fernando Fader that is now an exhibit of his artwork.

-- Take a Wine Tour - Home to more than a thousand wineries, the vineyards of Mendoza are set apart in their uniqueness because of the beautiful landscape which they find themselves in.
-Reserve a place on a wine tour of your choosing in advance and you will learn more about the recipes and techniques of winemaking, perhaps you might even be able to see more of the equipment used.
-Most will also include a sample tasting afterwards.
+- Take a Wine Tour - Home to more than a thousand wineries, the vineyards of Mendoza are known for their beautiful landscapes.
+Reserve a place on a wine tour in advance to learn more about the recipes and techniques of winemaking – most will also include a sample tasting afterwards!
 Going to one if not more than one of the wineries in Mendoza is simply a must.

-- Uspallata - For soaking up even more of that wonderful scenery, head to Uspallata, a village which leads the crossing to the Andes between the region and Santiago in Chile.
-A place to relax and unwind, it is also of historical and cultural significance as this is the site where in 1817 José de San Martín sent his army to fight the Spanish royalists in Chile.
+- Uspallata - To soak up even more of your breathtaking surroundings, head to Uspallata, a village situated in the Andes region heading towards Santiago in Chile.
+While this is a place to relax and unwind, it is also of historical and cultural significance as the site where in 1817 José de San Martín sent his army to fight the Spanish royalists in Chile.

 - Punte del Inca - Visit Puente del Inca, a natural stone bridge which owes its coppery-gold color to minerals in the river’s water.
 One of the natural wonders of the world, tourists were once transported here by the Transandine railway which then continued on via tunnel to Chile.
-Puente del Inca is also the name of the hot springs nearby.
-It is also a great point at which to go hiking.
+Puente del Inca is also the name of the hot springs nearby, and a great place to go hiking.

-- Aconcagua – While you are on the route to Puente del Inca and Uspallata, why not keep on going and head to Aconcagua; at over 6900 metres, it is the highest summit in America.
-Perfect to climb during the months of November and March, the mountain is also surrounded by 75,000 hectares of national park.
+- Aconcagua – While you are on the route to Puente del Inca and Uspallata, why not keep on going and head to Aconcagua – at over 6900 meters, and the highest summit in America.
+Perfect to climb from November to March, the mountain is also surrounded by 75,000 hectares of national parks.

 - Paragliding – There are many travel companies that offer paragliding tours from the base of the Andes Mountains over the wineries.
-About $50 USD per person.
+Expect to pay bout $50 USD per person.

-- Museo Fundacional – The perfect museum for buffing up on the history of Mendoza, Argentina.
-Trace back through the city’s timeline and check out displays of the original city remnants, prior to the majorly destructive earthquake of 1861.
+- Museo Fundacional – This is the perfect museum for buffing up on the history of Mendoza and Argentina.
+Trace back through the city’s timeline, and check out displays of the original city remnants, prior to the majorly destructive earthquake of 1861.

 - Peatonal Sarmiento – Known commonly as ‘the pedestrian zone’, this area offers an escape from the congestion of the city.
 Open only to those traveling on foot, this is a great place to do some shopping, check out street performers and eclectic street vendors, or just grab a coffee.

 - River rafting – For some of the best rafting in Argentina, head down the Mendoza River.
-Typically beginning at Porrerillos, this is typically an all-day activity.
+Typically beginning at Porrerillos, this is an all-day activity.
 For those that are more adventurous, consider going on a full moon trip.
-Check out a variety of adventure companies until you find the right fit.
+The options are endless – check out a variety of adventure companies until you find the right fit!

-- Villavicencio – Surrounded by beautiful parks, gardens, and various walking paths, this hot springs is an ideal get away.
-Beyond the mineral rich waters, lies beautiful scenery, ‘Darwin’s Petrified Forest’, Los Caracoles, and ancient Inca rock paintings.
-Take a day for yourself and check it out.
+- Villavicencio – Surrounded by beautiful parks, gardens, and various walking trails, this hot spring is an ideal get away.
+Beyond the mineral rich waters lies beautiful scenery, ‘Darwin’s Petrified Forest’, Los Caracoles, and ancient Inca rock paintings.

-- Get on a bike – For everyone from beginners to the advanced, taking a bike trip around the region is an awesome way to see the area.
-Most days are warm and sunny, perfect for slow rides around the mountains or tours through the vineyards.
-Consider a tour company or just grab a rental, and get on your way!
+- Get on a bike – Offering a little bit for everyone, taking a bike trip around the region is an awesome way to see the area.
+Most days are warm and sunny, perfect for slow rides around the mountains or hilly tours through the vineyards.
+Consider a tour company to show you around or just grab a rental, and get on your way!

 Budget Tips for Mendoza